madesh1604/M1_Application_Billingsystem/1_Requirements/Readme.md

 The running cost needs an working system with an the battery backsups.
 The average cost of manually processing and sending an invoice is about US$25, which covers labor, paper and ink, and postage costs.
 Billing software does not require these expenses as invoices are sent electronically via email.
 This way saves a considerable amount of money.
   ## __Features__
-1. It can hold any number of accounts and account can be added to the program at any time.
+1.  t can hold any number of product and price can be added to the program at any time.

-2. The programming of simple calculations such as calculation of due amount, balance etc. have been embed in the code of project.
+2. The programming of simple calculations such as calculation of  amount, quantity etc. have been embed in the code of project.

-3. The Customer Billing System project in C gives you the facility of searching the account by two ways, either by name of the customer or by the number of customer.
+3. The Customer Billing System project in C gives you the facility of searching the products by two ways, either by name of the product or by the code of product.

-4. The due amount to be paid is shown as negative balance.
+4. The  amount to be paid is shown as bottom.

 5. If you have nothing to do with the program, you can directly exit from the main menu.

    ## __TimeLine__
 Problem Statement ---> Research ---> Plan --->Design --->Implement--->Testing --->Execute---> Out for Market